-I’ve recently started writing a regular monthly column about using up food waste for Vegetarian Living magazine.
+I’ve recently started writing a regular monthly column about ways to stop wasting food for Vegetarian Living magazine.
 This has been very exciting as it merges my love of writing, recipe development and researching food.
 Each month I pick a seasonal vegetable, create a recipe using as much of it as possible and I give tips on how to use up other fruits and vegetables that are in season.
 I hope you’ll check it out!

-Have you blogged any recipes this month using up ingredients that may have gone to waste?
+Do you like to make recipes using up ingredients that may have gone to waste?
 Perhaps bananas that were too ripe to eat, a cauliflower that was starting to brown, stale bread, yogurt a few days out of date or carrots that were a bit limp.
-Maybe you bought some of the ingredients reduced at the supermarket and they might have otherwise been binned.
+Maybe you bought some of the ingredients reduced at the supermarket and they might have otherwise been binned?

 Here are some of my ways to use up fruit and vegetables as seen in the collage above – clockwise from the top left!

 Apple Pie with Kale and Lemon Pastry makes great use of this season’s apples – of which I seem to have a LOT!

 Beet Chocolate Protein Balls use up leftover beetroot – freshly cooked or vacuum sealed (without vinegar).

 Beet, Cranberry and Ginger Smoothie is a refreshing way to use up too many winter cranberries

 Whole Cauliflower and Sweet Potato Curry uses up the entire cauliflower, including the leaves

 Parsnip Maple and Nutmeg Cake with Sweet Potato and Ginger Icing – this flavourful icing is a great way to use up sweet potato